Man arrested for alleged threats against NYC Jewish community

 Brown, of Aquebogue, New York, has been charged with making a terroristic threat, aggravated harassment and criminal possession of a weapon, police said.

+He pleaded not guilty at his arraignment and was ordered held without bail.

-A second man, identified as 22-year-old Matthew Mahrer of Manhattan, has also been charged with criminal possession of a weapon in connection with the incident, police said.
+Mahrer, who hails from Manhattan, has also been charged with criminal possession of a weapon in connection with the incident, according to police.

+Mahrer pleaded not guilty to weapons charges.
+Bail was set at $150,000.

 Federal prosecutors are still considering additional charges, sources said.